pokesniperandroid/PokeSniper-Android/README.md

 ## DOWNLOAD LINK

-Navigate to releases page, and download latest release.

 [LINK](../../releases)

 ## IMPORTANT
+To avoid softban, please check first in Offiical App and catch a pokemon.
+If pokemon's result is flee, then your account is softban.

 **Home Coordinates**

-This coordinates are the last coordinates you play.
-If you were playing with bot, use the last coordinates on that bot.
-If not, the last coordinates you login into Pokemon GO.
+Set this value to the last coordinates when you play, there's 3 categories to set this coordinates:
+1. Official App
+When you're using the Official App, please use that last coordinates used in Official app.
+2. Bot
+This coordinates a bit difficult, because bot is always moving its position/coordinates.
+Sometimes after you were botting then using this app, you'll get softban.
+3. Sniper
+When you use sniper program (Android or PC), use the value from that program and don't change it.

+With these 3 categories, we have tested it and the result we didn't get any softban so far.

 ## PokeSniper - Snipe Those Bitches!

-Upon installing the app, always try to move it to system applications in order to give it priority.
-This will make the app work better and crash less.

-Always remove the previous version completely and reboot before installing the update.
+PokeSniper is an android app used for catching any rare pokemon without getting softban.
+Always uninstall previouse version before using latest version (if you encounter force close).

-## Q&A
+## FAQ

-**Always failed to catch pokemon!
-Why?**

-You are softbanned.
-Don't jump continents, or wait 10 minutes - 6 hours logged out before you do.
-The app has been set to avoid softbanning, but there's still a chance that soft ban will happen because using third party API.
+**Pokemon always fled**

+You are getting softban.
+Wait for 10 minutes - 6 hours, if your follow the guides about home coordinats, you shouldn't get softbanned.

-**Why does the app crash on startup?**
+**Why does the app force close on startup?**

-Intel based android phones are supported, but still worked on.
-Find out your phone API and Google your model if you are not sure before posting for help.
+Try to uninstall previous version then install latest version.
+If problem is still persist, please don't hesitate to report.

 **App crashes when I press "Snipe Those Bitches!" button**

-Make sure you have set all required settings, and type valid input.
+Make sure you have set all required settings, accounts, and type valid input.

 **I am receiving errors, force closes, etc:**